With no command-line arguments, raco setup finds all of the

 The raco setup command accepts the following command-line flags:

 restrict setup to specified collections and PLaneT packages, even if none are specified.
-This mode is the default if any collection is specified as a command-line argument, through the -l flag, or through the -P flag.
+This mode is the default if any collection is specified as a command-line argument or through the -l, --pkgs, or -P flag.

 -P ‹owner› ‹package-name› ‹maj› ‹min› —

 constrain setup actions to the specified PLaneT package, in addition to any other specified PLaneT packages or collections.

 build collections that implement documentation indexes (when documentation building is enabled), in addition to specified collections.

 remove metadata cache information and documentation for non-existent collections or documentation (to clean up after removal), even when setup actions are otherwise confined to specified collections.